dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 Procedure

-1. Collect information from the Unity Systems like Unique ArrayId, IP address, username, and password.
+1. Collect information from the Unity XT Systems like Unique ArrayId, IP address, username, and password.
 Make a note of the value for these parameters as they must be entered in the  `secret.yaml` and `myvalues.yaml` file.

     **Note**:
-      * ArrayId corresponds to the serial number of Unity array.
+      * ArrayId corresponds to the serial number of Unity XT array.
-      * Unity Array username must have role as Storage Administrator to be able to perform CRUD operations.
+      * Unity XT Array username must have role as Storage Administrator to be able to perform CRUD operations.
       * If the user is using complex K8s version like "v1.21.3-mirantis-1", use below kubeVersion check in helm/csi-unity/Chart.yaml file.
-            kubeVersion: ">= 1.21.0-0 < 1.24.0-0"
+            kubeVersion: ">= 1.21.0-0 < 1.25.0-0"

 2. Copy the `helm/csi-unity/values.yaml` into a file named `myvalues.yaml` in the same directory of `csi-install.sh`, to customize settings for installation.

 3. Edit `myvalues.yaml` to set the following parameters for your installation:

-    The following table lists the primary configurable parameters of the Unity driver chart and their default values.
+    The following table lists the primary configurable parameters of the Unity XT driver chart and their default values.
 More detailed information can be found in the [`values.yaml`](https://github.com/dell/csi-unity/blob/master/helm/csi-unity/values.yaml) file in this repository.

     | Parameter | Description | Required | Default |
     | --------- | ----------- | -------- |-------- |